Amazon oil spill in Ecuador was 6,300 barrels

 “We demand to know… what will be the process of delivering water and food to the communities.
 It’s clear that the river water cannot be used or drunk,” the National Confederation of Indigenous Nationalities of the Ecuadoran Amazon said on Twitter.

-Heavy rains at the end of last week caused landslides and rock falls in the area of Piedra Fina, where the pipeline lies, in the eastern Napo province.
+Recent heavy rains caused landslides and rock falls in the area of Piedra Fina, where the pipeline lies.

-The 485-kilometer-long pipeline straddles four provinces all the way to the Pacific coast in the west, transporting 160,000 barrels of oil a day from wells in the jungle.
+The 485-kilometer pipeline straddles four provinces all the way to the Pacific coast in the west, transporting 160,000 barrels of oil a day from wells in the jungle.

+Oil started spilling out immediately after the pipe was hit by a massive rock.

+“At the moment the tube exploded, the oil shot out, like a pressure pump,” said site worker Cesar Benalcazar, 24.
+“We tried to stop the crude from reaching the river but the slope made it descend like a waterfall.”

-In May 2020 a mudslide damaged pipelines in the same area, resulting in 15,000 barrels of oil polluting three Amazon basin rivers, affecting several riverside communities.
+In 2020 a mudslide damaged pipelines in the same area, resulting in 15,000 barrels of oil polluting three Amazon basin rivers, affecting several communities.

 Crude petroleum is Ecuador’s biggest export product.
 Between January and November 2021, the country extracted 494,000 barrels per day.